strategineer/personal-website/content/books/9781975310042/index.md

   - about community---leaning on it when you need to and contributing to it for the good of everyone.
   - about privilege---not taking it for granted and leveraging it to help make the world a better place.
 - Filled with Buddhist themes.
+- A manga serialized from April 2011 to November 2019.
+Over the course of 8 years, it shouldn't be surprising that the manga itself changed as the people making it changed and the world changed around them.
+Serialization will always come at the expense of consistency (style, thematic cohesiveness, etc)---the degree to which this impacts a serialized work like this is something I'm always looking at.